pulumi/docs/content/blog/kubernetes-is-better-with-pulumi/index.md

 ![Typed resources](typed_resources.jpg)

 - **Readiness logic** – Pulumi includes readiness logic to help you understand when your Kubernetes resources are ready.
 This makes it easy to integrate Kubernetes workflows into CI systems!
 Unlike `kubectl apply`, Pulumi doesn’t indicate success until all of the resources are ready to go.
-You won’t have to use `kubectl get …” repeated to see if resources are available.
+Let Pulumi worry about the bookkeeping so you can focus on more interesting matters.

 ![Readiness logic](readiness_logic.gif)